 Christine’s official Crossref headshot 😊

-With colleagues spread around the world, she joined an organization that had exciting opportunities and its share of challenges.
+With colleagues spread around the world, she joined an organisation that had exciting opportunities and its share of challenges.
 Chris engaged with all of this head-on.
 She handled a constant stream of queries from people spread across time zones, whilst at the same time getting to grips with a service that was difficult to pin down.
 She balanced these tasks which were at very opposite ends of the spectrum.
 She added so much and with such energy and intelligence to everything she got involved in, always bringing human attention and creativity.

 Chris was also on the winning team at 2018’s UKSG quiz!